milshop/private-key-in-github-finder/README.md

 private-key-in-github-finder

-1.create your own big query sql on google clould
+1.create your own big query sql on google clould to get private key on EVM\
 Eg:
 `WITH numbered_results AS (
   SELECT